 The incoming ninth graders will select officers by the same format used by the 10th-12th grade students at the beginning of the freshman year.
 Teacher advisors will conduct this election.
-In order to qualify to run for class office for the sophomore, junior, and senior years, the student will pick up a packet from the designated grade level teacher and fill out the necessary paperwork.
+In order to qualify to run for class office for the sophomore, junior, and senior years, students will pick up a packet from the designated grade level teacher and fill out the necessary paperwork.
 Qualifications are listed within each packet that describes what criteria the student must meet in order to run for office.
 Teacher advisors may consider class service when recommending students for office.
-Clubs or organizations may set stricter rules for their elections, but these rules must be established and printed in the club's constitutional by-laws.
+Clubs or organizations may set stricter rules for their elections, but these rules must be established and announced in advance of the election.
+See Appendix A for details about class officer elections.